 Where to Camp in Muir Woods

-If you want to experience the natural beauty of Muir Woods up close and personal, camping is the perfect way to do it.
+If you want to experience the flora and fauna of Muir Woods, camping is one of the best ways to do it.

 Guided Tours of Muir Woods